UltraSalem/mightykingdoms/mightykingdoms_full.md

 ###B) Gather resources
 There are two resources - gold (g) and food (f).
 Each player gathers resources simultaneously based on the settlements in their kingdom.
 For every village you control, gain 1 food.
 For every city you control, gain 1 gold.
-Your capital city produces an additional gold for you if you control it.
-If an enemy has taken over your capital it gets downgraded to a regular city and only provides the standard 1 gold for them.
+Your Capital City produces an additional gold for you if you control it.

 ###C) Spend resources